LeagueSandbox/GameServer/README.md

 * Interpolated strings with embedded logic should not be used

 # Development flow and how to use git shell
-1. Pull latest version of master
+1. Pull latest version of indev
     * `git fetch -p`
-    * `git pull origin master`
+    * `git pull origin indev`
 2. Checkout to a new branch
     * `git checkout -b <branch_name>`
 3. Make changes, do commits